Neuroscience: Systems, Behavior and Plasticity MS

 Bachelor's Degree in Discipline/Related Discipline: All applicants must hold a baccalaureate degree (BA or BS) in one of the following disciplines:

 - Human Movement Science

 Other relevant disciplines, combined with or including coursework in Biology, Chemistry, Mathematics/Statistics, Neuroscience, Physics and/or Psychology, may be accepted after individual evaluation of the applicant's qualifications.

 A minimum GPA of 3.2 in undergraduate work is required for consideration of the application to the program.

-Statement of Goals: Approximately 500 to 1,000 words outline your specific interest in Temple's program, your academic achievements, and your future career goals.
+Statement of Goals: In approximately 500 to 1,000 words, share your specific interest in Temple's program, academic achievements, and future career goals.

 Standardized Test Scores: